smashmath/smashmath/_projects/seriessolutions.md

 # The Straggler Coefficients

-To explain the fast way to get the coefficients that sometimes find themselves outside the sum, first I need to explain the direct way to calculate the coefficients of a series solution for an initial value problem.
+When doing series solutions the normal way, often you get stragglers that end up outside of the sum.
+Rather than worry about them at all, we can skip that entirely by calculating the relationship between the first few coefficients directly from the original ODE itself.

 ## The direct way to calculate coefficients

 Once you see it, you may think "wait, we can just do that?"
 And the answer will be a resounding "YES".
-Also, **this is almost the fastest way to do problems which ask you to find the first few terms of the series solution to an initial value problem but not a closed form**!
+Also, **this is almost always the fastest way to do problems which ask you to find the first few terms of the series solution to an initial value problem, but not a closed form**!

 Basically, for the initial value problem,

 $$
 \begin{equation}
-y''+p(x)y'+q(x)y=0,\quad y(0)=y_0,\;y'(0)=y'_0
+y''=p(x)y'+q(x)y,\quad y(0)=y_0,\;y'(0)=y'_0
 \end{equation}
 $$